 I confess I made my sausage casserole with Quorn sausages, but you could very easily make them with your favourite meaty sausages if you’d prefer.
-I made the sauce in the slow cooker and let it bubble away gently to itself for a few hours.
+Making the sauce in the slow cooker and letting it bubble away gently to itself for a few hours makes it extra delicious.

 I browned the sausages separately and popped them into the sauce for the last hour or so.
 The great thing about Quorn sausages is that they take on some of the flavour of the sauce.